 - (1) Touching offenses.
 Behaviors that include: - (a) fondling an athlete's breasts or buttocks - (b) exchange of reward in sport (e.g., team placement, scores, feedback) for sexual favors - (c) genital contact - (d) sexual relations or intimacies between participants in a position of trust, authority and/or evaluative and supervisory control over athletes or other sport participants - i.
 Authority and Trust.
 Once the unique coach-athlete relationship is established, the authority and trust on the part of the coach over the athlete shall be assumed, regardless of age.
-Accordingly, sexual interaction or intimacies between a coach and an athlete or other participant are prohibited, regardless of age, both during coaching and during that period following coaching when the imbalance in power could jeopardize effective decision-making. - ii.
-Imbalance of Power.
-Factors relevant to determining whether there is an imbalance of power include, but are not limited to: (a) the nature and extent of the coach's supervisory, evaluative or other authority over the athlete being coached; (b) the actual relationship between the parties; (c) the parties' respective roles; (d) the nature and duration of the sexual relations or intimacies; (e) the age of the coach; (f) the age of the athlete or participant; (g) and whether the coach has engaged in a pattern of sexual interaction with other athletes or participants. - (e) sexually-oriented comments, jokes, or sexual innuendos made to or about an athlete, or other sexually harassing behaviors - (f) a coach discussing his or her sex life with an athlete - (g) a coach asking an athlete about his or her sex life - (h) coach requesting or sending a nude or partial-dress photo to athlete - (i) exposing athletes to pornographic material

-- (j) sending athletes sexually explicit or suggestive electronic or written messages or photos (e.g. "sexting") - (k) deliberately exposing an athlete to sexual acts - (I) deliberately exposing an athlete to nudity (except in situations where locker rooms and changing areas are shared) - (m) sexual harassment; specifically, the sexual solicitation, physical advances, or verbal or nonverbal conduct that is sexual in nature, and - i. is unwelcome, offensive or creates a hostile environment, and the offending individual knows or is told this - ii. is sufficiently severe or intense to be harassing to a reasonable person in the context
+Accordingly, sexual interaction or intimacies between a coach and an athlete or other participant are prohibited, regardless of age, both during coaching and during that period following coaching when the imbalance in power could jeopardize effective decision-making. - Imbalance of Power.
+Factors relevant to determining whether there is an imbalance of power include, but are not limited to: (a) the nature and extent of the coach's supervisory, evaluative or other authority over the athlete being coached; (b) the actual relationship between the parties; (c) the parties' respective roles; (d) the nature and duration of the sexual relations or intimacies; (e) the age of the coach; (f) the age of the athlete or participant; (g) and whether the coach has engaged in a pattern of sexual interaction with other athletes or participants. - (2) Non-touching offenses.
+Behaviors that include: - (a) sexually-oriented comments, jokes, or sexual innuendos made to or about an athlete, or other sexually harassing behaviors - (b) a coach discussing his or her sex life with an athlete - (c) a coach asking an athlete about his or her sex life - (d) coach requesting or sending a nude or partial-dress photo to athlete - (e) exposing athletes to pornographic material - (f) sending athletes sexually explicit or suggestive electronic or written messages or photos (e.g. "sexting") - (g) deliberately exposing an athlete to sexual acts - (h) deliberately exposing an athlete to nudity (except in situations where locker rooms and changing areas are shared) - (i) sexual harassment; specifically, the sexual solicitation, physical advances, or verbal or nonverbal conduct that is sexual in nature, and - i. is unwelcome, offensive or creates a hostile environment, and the offending individual knows or is told this